 Take your annual salary before tax and multiply by at least 10.
 If you’re in a job where you expect your salary to rise in the next 5-10 years, then use that figure when you’re making your calculations.
 In Alex’s case, he gets $40,000 a year before tax.
 That gives him $400,000 in “death benefit” if he dies.
 (Death benefit is another way of saying payout.)

-If your partner or spouse is a stay-at-home parent, they may not be working outside the home but they are providing a valuable service for the family.
+The stay-at-home parent in your life may not be working outside the home, but they are providing a valuable service for the family.
 Let’s look at Sara.
 She is a stay-at-home-mom.
 That means she’s caring for the children, handling the household, being the kids’ Uber driver and everything in between.
 For “free”!
 Sara should get her own term life policy, for coverage between $250,000-$400,000 to cover those jobs.

 If you have children, then they are dependent on your salary to provide for them.
 Alex and Sara’s children are aged 6 and 3.
 That means they’ll be relying on their parents for 15-20 years.
 And it’s not just the school and college fees, but things like medical bills and extracurricular activities too.
 That’s when the coverage of 10-12 times your annual income gives your children a secure future until they’re able to support themselves.

 Some people who might not have enough in the bank will use life insurance to pay for their funeral.
 The average cost of a funeral these days is a whopping $8,500(1).
 Here’s another way of paying for your funeral; set aside $50 a month, invest it somewhere (like in a good mutual fund) and your money could grow into more than enough to cover your funeral expenses.

 What Kind Of Insurance Should I Get?